stanley-gu/standardsCh/chapter.md

 the Windows platform since the bulk of biology based users tend to be Windows users.
 Today this library is still used by a number of tools including Gepasi, Jarnac and JDesigner.
-With the growing popularity of SBML, the community has since developed a comprehensive cross platform tool (<http://sbml.sourceforge.org>) which is now the recommended SBML toolkit to use (libSBML).
-LibSBML was developed in C/C++ for maximum portability.
+With the growing popularity of SBML, the community has since developed a comprehensive cross platform tool libSBML (<http://sbml.sourceforge.org>) which is now the recommended SBML toolkit to use .
+LibSBML was developed in C/C++, with bindings to a number of different languages, for maximum portability.

 #### Practical Considerations

-While CellML is very general, SBML is more specific, as result, the storage requirement for SBML is much less.
+Whereas CellML is very general, SBML is more specific, as result, the storage requirement for SBML is much less.
 It takes on average roughly 1.5Kbytes to store a single chemical transformation in SBML Level 2 (compared to 5K for CellML).
 Interestingly it only takes roughly 50 to 100 bytes to store single